ParadigmIoT/trezor-firmware/docs/core/misc/disc2.md

     ```

-# Open in Ozone
+# Debug in Ozone

-1. To debug firmware in Ozone J-Link debugger, open trezor.jdebug file
+To debug firmware in Ozone J-Link debugger, open trezor.jdebug file